The-Arbiter/Markdown-Writeups/PoW_fork/Mitigating replay attacks for DAI and MKR holders going into the merge.md

 Replay attacks are not specific to DAI or MKR tokens; in fact they're not specific to anything at all!
 Raw ether, ERC20 tokens, ERC721 NFTs and all other digital assets can be transferred through replay attacks. **Any transaction broadcast to the PoW network can be replayed on the PoS network if they share the same chainId.**

-Some examples:
+Some examples of interactions which may be replayable:
-- You choose to interact with any Maker contracts on PoW directly (from the same address you used before the fork) --> This transaction can be replayed on PoS, any interactions you made may be replicated on PoS.
+- Interacting with any Maker contracts on PoW directly (from the same address you used before the fork)
-- You choose to sell PoW DAI or MKR tokens to someone in a peer-to-peer transaction --> This transaction can be replayed, the transfer can be replicated on PoS.
+- Selling PoW DAI or MKR tokens to someone in a peer-to-peer transaction
-- You choose to buy or sell PoW DAI or MKR tokens on an exchange such as Uniswap --> This transaction can be replayed, the interaction may be replicated on PoS.
+- Interacting with PoW DAI or MKR tokens via a dApp (such as selling them on UniSwap)

-The long and short of it here is that **anything you do on PoW ETH *may* be able to be replayed on PoS ETH and you should assume that it can be replayed on PoS.** My usage of the word 'may' here is because some replay attacks will revert on one network but not another, however they [still constitute attacks in my view.](https://twitter.com/0xArbiter/status/1567143219237904384)
+The long and short of it here is that **anything you do on PoW ETH *may* be able to be replayed on PoS ETH and you should assume that it can be replayed on PoS.**

 ## How do replay attacks affect Maker Protocol beyond this?

 Clearly this is a pretty big issue to address, from a technical standpoint.
-It's also worth addressing that the very idea of forking Ethereum mainnet *while maintaining a `chainId` of 1* is considered insane.
 Here are the main elements of the DSS system which will cause issues:

 ##### Oracles

-As discussed earlier, ChainLink has already sided with PoS over PoW.
-This means that the Maker Protocol [oracle module](https://docs.makerdao.com/smart-contract-modules/oracle-module) will break instantly in absence of oracle price feeds being forwarded to it.
-Additionally, the [median.sol](https://github.com/makerdao/median/blob/master/src/median.sol) contract does not have any verification of `chainId` value, meaning that *PoS asset prices* can be used (via replay attacks) to "force" the MCD system to "work".
-While this would keep the price of DAI at $1 in theory, other elements of MCD would break and DAI would become massively over-minted.
+ The [median.sol](https://github.com/makerdao/median/blob/master/src/median.sol) contract (part of the  [oracle module](https://docs.makerdao.com/smart-contract-modules/oracle-module)) does not have any verification of `chainId` value, meaning that *PoS asset prices* can be used (via replay attacks) to "force" the MCD system to "work".
+While this would keep the price of DAI at $1 in theory, forcing PoS oracle values into PoW MCD would likely overvalue the underlying collateral, meaning that DAI on PoW would be backed by less value in reality than the system would think. **At this point, undercollateralized PoW DAI is not expected to impact PoS DAI.**

 *`Median` can be used to force DSS to keep operating on PoW based on PoS price feeds, however the true collateralisation ratio will be much, much lower than target.*

 ##### DAI token

 The [DAI token contract](https://github.com/makerdao/dss/blob/master/src/dai.sol) is immutable and was provided a `chainId` in it's constructor.
-The DAI  `permit` function does not check `chainId`.
+The DAI  `permit` derives the digest from the `DOMAIN_SEPARATOR` which is based on the  `chainId` provided in the constructor (1) rather than the current `chainId`.
 This makes interactions with DAI unsafe on any 'proper' fork (one which changes the `chainId`) of Ethereum `mainnet`.
 Again, regardless of whether the `chainId` is updated on the fork, usage of DAI on any fork of mainnet could result in loss of DAI on mainnet via replay attack.

-*`Permit` can be used to transfer users' funds via replay attack on any forks of Ethereum mainnet (not only those with a `chainId` of 1).*
+*The use of `permit` on any hard fork of Ethereum's current state could be used to transfer users' funds via a replay attack on other forks, including `mainnet`.*

 ##### What does this mean for DAI and MKR holders?

-In my view "you do not need to do anything for the upcoming merge!" should read as "you *need to not do anything* for the upcoming merge!".
-Here are your options for PoW chain interaction, in order of increasing danger:
+Here are your options for PoW chain interaction, from safest to riskiest:

 1) Do not interact with the PoW fork at all (no interactions at all).
 2) Do not interact MKR, DAI or any MakerDAO associated contracts on the PoW fork.
 3) Interact with the fork, taking extreme precautionary measures and **assume that all of your transactions will be replayed on mainnet.** Avoid the use of `permit` and do not assume that DAI will be using the correct price feeds or that it is sufficiently collateralised.

-Additionally:

->**For reasons above, it is highly recommended that, unless you know what you're doing, you do NOT interact with DAI on any `mainnet` fork of ethereum (regardless of `chainId`).**

-My personal choice here would be to not interact with the PoW fork at all unless you are sufficiently technical and know what you're doing.

 ## Wrapping up

 If the PoW fork backers decide to use a `chainId` of 1, the PoW fork will be incredibly dangerous for all users, including technical and experienced ones.
 [Bitcoin Cash](https://www.circle.com/blog/preventing-replay-attacks-after-the-bch-hard-fork) and [Ethereum Classic](https://www.coindesk.com/markets/2016/07/29/rise-of-replay-attacks-intensifies-ethereum-divide/) experienced replay attacks (even with ETC using a `chainId` of 61) which claimed the funds of new and old investors alike.

-The decision to interact with the PoW fork is yours to make - hopefully you are more educated on some of the (in my opinion, very large) risks present if you do so.
+The decision to interact with the PoW fork is yours to make - hopefully you are more educated on some of the risks present if you do so.